Treemonkey5/PasswordKeeper/README.md

 # PasswordKeeper
 Command line script to keep track of passwords

-passwords are saved inside the shelf dictionnary.
+passwords are saved inside of a shelf dictionnary.

 Usage on commandline: passwordkeeper ACCOUNT

-Requires a batch file with the text:

-@py.exe C:\PATH\passwordkeeper.py %*

-@pause